helium/HIP/0077-solana-parameters.md

 - Decimals for HNT: `8`
 - Decimals for MOBILE: `6`
 - Decimals for IOT: `6`
-- Proposal ability: `Helium Foundation` and any entity with at least `30M veHNT`
+- Ability to bring a proposal to a vote: `Helium Foundation`
 - Vote duration: `7 days`
 - Quorum: `100M veHNT`
 - Epoch duration: `24h from 00:00 UTC to 00:00 UTC`